anishak20/portfolio/content/cv.md

 ## Talks, Proceedings & Posters

-* **Talk:** 'Neutron star as a signal for Quark-Gluon Plasma formation' at QCD at the Extremes <a href = "https://indico.cern.ch/event/1539849/overview" target="_blank"> which is an International Workshop conducted by the organisers from CERN, Switzerland (Sept 2025)
+* **Talk:** 'Neutron star as a signal for Quark-Gluon Plasma formation' at  <a href = "https://indico.cern.ch/event/1539849/overview" target="_blank"> QCD at the Extremes </a> which is an International Workshop conducted by the organisers from CERN, Switzerland (Sept 2025)
 * **Talk:** 'Spectral lags in gamma-ray bursts' at ARIES Training School in Observational Astronomy & Atmospheric Sciences, ARIES Nainital, India (May 2025)
 * **Talk:** 'Study of age, metallicity and extra-tidal region of globular cluster NGC 4147', Coursework (April 2025), Observational Astronomy lab, Department of Physics and Astrophysics, University of Delhi, India
 * **Talk:** 'Neutron star as a signal for quark-gluon plasma formation', Dissertation (Jan 2025), Department of Physics and Astrophysics, University of Delhi, India